The origins of monasteries

 There are good reasons to believe that the properties mentioned in 1147 would have been in the centre of Oss where the church stands and where the Abbey traditionally had most of its properties.
 However, the Abbey had also properties outside the centre of town, just north of the Heuvel, where since 2000BCE farmers had been living.
 One of the early properties here was called ‘Vranckebeemd’ and was first mentioned in 1389.

-I would suggest that this name refers to the Franks, either to indicate newcomers to the area who settled here amongst the local population or that it refers to property held by Franks which than in turn could refer to Frankish noblemen, who – as was traditional – donated land to Frankish Abbeys such as Echternach.
+I would suggest that this name refers to the Franks, either to indicate newcomers to the area who settled here among the local population or that it refers to property held by Franks which than in turn could refer to Frankish noblemen, who – as was traditional – donated land to Frankish Abbeys such as Echternach.
 However, as far as we know none of the documents in the Liber Aureus or Golden Book in which all properties belonging to the Abbey from before the beginning of the early 12th century are listed mentions Oss.

 After the collapse of the Carolingian Empire new warlords started to take some of these ‘vacant’ Church properties for themselves, this could have happened during the time the Duke of Brabant started to expand its territory in the region along the river Maas during the last quarter of the 13th century.
 His military leaders often received land in fief in exchange for military services.
 I am speculating here but perhaps a trusted vassal of the Duke, such as Jan van Cuijk, received property in Oss which could previously have belonged to the Abbey, some of this property, he in turn – around 1305 – made that available to Gijsbrecht and Jan van Aemstel who had to flee Amsterdam after the murder of Floris V. This could well have been Vranckebeemd.